 Then, students had access to a ship manifest from the school archives’ collection.
 This object concerned the business dealings of Odiah Loomis, whose handwritten 1741 account of the ship Larke contains a great deal of information and raises important questions for students beginning a study of the history of Atlantic World slavery.
 Odiah Loomis (1705-1794) was a great grandfather of the Founders.

-As students pose clarifying questions about the object, they typically begin to ask deeper questions about the presence of an enslaved person on the ship manifest: “Do [ditto] a Negro girl named Sebord.”
+As students pose clarifying questions about the object, they typically begin to ask deeper questions about the presence of an enslaved person on the ship manifest: “Do [ditto] a Negro girl named Febow.”
 This one line illustrates for students the presence of violence in archival documents as well as the power dynamics of historical production.

 Without Professor Fuentes’ work and the ongoing work of Slavery and Loomis Chaffee: An Ethical History Project, these essential moments in class would not have been possible.
 We feel students will leave CL US History with clearer and more ethical approaches to history.